danielhoherd/homepass/RaspberryPi/README.md

 # Difficulties

-The hardest part about homepassing on Linux, and thus Raspian, is finding a wifi adapter that supports hostapd, and enables you to change your MAC address.
+The hardest part about homepassing on Linux, and thus Raspbian, is finding a wifi adapter that supports hostapd, and enables you to change your MAC address.
 Unfortunately it's quite common to find an adapter that does one and not the other.
 There are a few verified working adapters listed on the [Homepass.info Hardware tab](https://docs.google.com/a/zoosk.com/spreadsheet/lv?key=0AvvH5W4E2lIwdEFCUkxrM085ZGp0UkZlenp6SkJablE&f=true&noheader=true&gid=2),